(August 13, 1869 – June 3, 1929)

 By the time pro lacrosse was revived in 1918, it had lost its primacy in the hearts of Vancouver’s sports fans.
 Jones’ own interest in the pro game would sour again after the 1918 season when his Vancouver team won the Mainland Lacrosse Association and claimed the Minto Cup.
 However, the New Westminster Salmonbellies then claimed the following year – conveniently after they had lost the cup series – that they had never fielded a team and rejected Vancouver’s claims for the Minto Cup.

 While the early 1920s would see the game regain some traction amongst fans, it never flourished at the same dizzying level as it did under Jones’ heyday during the decade prior.
-In the meantime, out of disgust with the recent situation with New Westminster, Jones turned his attention to supporting the amateur game.
+In the meantime, out of disgust with the recent situation with New Westminster, Jones refocused his attention to supporting the amateur game.

-When he returned to the professional game in 1921, what seem like a repeated occurrence over the years, constant disputes with the Salmonbellies, struck yet again.
+When he returned to the professional game in 1921, what seemed like a repeated occurrence over the years, constant disputes with the Salmonbellies, struck yet again.
 New Westminster refused to play against a Jones team, so this time Jones simply walked with his players and formed his own new league, the Pacific Coast Lacrosse Association, with Victoria as the token opposition.
 But his new venture was short-lived and floundered after just 5 games.
-Despite importing easterners to stock the teams, Victoria was hopelessly outclassed and the PCLA quickly proved futile.
+Despite importing easterners to stock the teams, Victoria was hopelessly outclassed and the PCLA experiment quickly proved futile.

 Jones found himself returning to the British Columbia Lacrosse Association in 1924 after coming to an agreement with New Westminster over organisation for the upcoming season.
+(It is unknown whether Jones was involved with the professional club during the course of the previous season – and if so, to what extent.)

 In June 1924, four games into the season, Jones suddenly and without warning threw in the towel.